-Limitations and Considerations on the Use of Non-GAAP Financial Information

-Non-GAAP Gross Margin
+Limitations and Considerations on the Use of Non-GAAP Financial Information Non-GAAP Gross Margin

-The use of non-GAAP gross margin allows management to evaluate, among other things, the gross margin of the Company's core businesses and trends across different reporting periods on a consistent basis, independent of non-cash items including, generally speaking, amortization of acquisition-related intangibles, expensing of appraised inventory fair market value step-up and non-recurring facility costs.
+The use of non-GAAP gross margin allows management to evaluate, among other things, the gross margin of the Company's core businesses and trends across different reporting periods on a consistent basis, independent of noncash items including, generally speaking, amortization of acquisition-related intangibles, expensing of appraised inventory fair market value step-up, impact of business wind-down and non-recurring facility costs.
 In addition, it is an important component of management's internal performance measurement and incentive and reward process as it is used to assess the current and historical financial results of the business and for strategic decision making, preparing budgets, obtaining targets, and forecasting future results.
 Management presents this non-GAAP financial measure to enable investors and analysts to evaluate our revenue generation performance relative to the direct costs of revenue of onsemi's core businesses.

-Non-GAAP Operating Margin
+Non-GAAP Operating Income and Operating Margin

-The use of non-GAAP operating margin allows management to evaluate, among other things, the operating margin of the Company's core businesses and trends across different reporting periods on a consistent basis, independent of non-cash items including, generally speaking, expensing of appraised inventory fair market value step-up, non-recurring facility costs, amortization and impairments of intangible assets, goodwill and intangible asset impairment charges, third party acquisition and divestiture related costs, restructuring charges, and certain other special items as necessary.
+The use of non-GAAP operating income and operating margin allows management to evaluate, among other things, the operating margin and operating income of the Company's core businesses and trends across different reporting periods on a consistent basis, independent of non-cash items including, generally speaking, expensing of appraised inventory fair market value step-up, impact of business wind-down, non-recurring facility costs, amortization and impairments of intangible assets, goodwill and intangible asset impairment charges, third party acquisition and divestiture-related costs, restructuring charges and certain other special items as necessary.
 In addition, it is an important component of management's internal performance measurement and incentive and reward process as it is used to assess the current and historical financial results of the business and for strategic decision making, preparing budgets, obtaining targets, and forecasting future results.
 Management presents this non-GAAP financial measure to enable investors and analysts to evaluate the Company's revenue generation performance relative to the direct costs of operations of onsemi's core businesses.